Policy and Advocacy News

 The NRF’s decision will cripple mathematics research in South Africa and, as a developing country, South Africa cannot afford this decision.

-- Best Practice in Research: SAMS fully endorses the IMU statement on best practice in research publication.
-The full text of this statement may be downloaded by clicking on the download icon below.
+- Best Practice in Research: SAMS fully endorses the IMU statement on best practice in research publication, as well as the joint statement by ASSAf, CHE, DHET, NRF AND USAf on ethical research and scholarly publishing practices.
+These two statements are available for download below:

 - SAMS Report on the current DHET research funding model: